AlphaBytez/STING-CE/SECURITY.md

 | 1.x     | ✅ Active      | Yes              |
 | < 1.0   | ❌ EOL         | No               |

 We strongly recommend always running the latest version.
+Remember, the STING Community Edition offers no warranties or guarenteed support for ANY CE version.

 ## 🔐 Security Features